 The Alta is a 3D printer that can create small 3D designs.

 The Mint is a stamp maker.
-I love making carving stamps, but I’ve been thinking about getting this machine anyways.
+I love making carving stamps, but I’ve been thinking about getting this machine anyway.
 It seems like a lot of fun.

 Fabric Ink is used with stencils to create designs on fabric.

-Like I said at the beginning, I love both machines for different reasons.
+As I said, I love both machines for different reasons.
 I love the Silhouette software for creating designs and having flexibility in cutting choices.